 Legally there can be only one owner and that is the owner of the typeface itself.
 The owner can therefore make the content available to others through licensing.
-In a former sense it means that:
+In a former sense, it means that:

 Font licensing is the act of granting permission to use a digital font in a specific way.

-So, when you buy a font you actually obtain permissions to use it according to the conditions outlined in the specific font license.
+So, when you buy a font you actually obtain permission to use it according to the conditions outlined in the specific font license.
 These need to be clearly defined in an official document that binds you and the owner of the digital font with a contract that is to be respected on both sides.

 Who has control over font licenses?